ckng/openjdk-formula/README.rst

 =======
-openjdk
+OpenJDK
 =======

-Formula to install and configure openjdk.
+Formula to install and configure OpenJDK.

 My first formula, a lot of room for improvement.
 Suggestion are welcome.